marciogualtieri/Slightly/README.md

      $ maven clean verify

+A local Jetty server instance is started before integration tests and stopped after integration tests.

 ### <a name="run-the-web-app"></a> RUN THE WEB APP

-The following command will build, test and run the application in a local jetty server:
+The following command will build, test, deploy and run the application in a local Jetty server:

     mvn clean test package jetty:run